Auto-off after 30 minutes of standby, Anti-jam lever, Safe for photos

 More Products to Consider

 If you have to laminate a bunch of letter-sized or smaller papers, make sure that you have enough pouches for this.
-Grab this pack of 100 pouches for heated lamination by Swingline.
-They are designed for papers of up to 8.5" x 11" sizes.
-This 100 bulk currently has the best price/amount ratio, compared to the other packs.
+Many customers tend to choose whole packs of pouches produced by Swingline as they have the best price/amount ratio compared to other packs as of today.

 Obviously, pouches are used with papers, photos, thin cartons, and so on.
 But did you know that you can laminate kids appliqué, fabrics or any other paper-thin materials?
 You can readily use the Apache AL13 for this task.
 Just be sure that adhesive chemicals of the pouches can be applied to a laminated object and it's also thin enough to come through the rollers.
 Encasing your heatproof handiwork in a shiny film is also a great way to display it in the best light alongside with giving it protective qualities.
 We recommend ironing a piece of fabric beforehand to even it out and prevent air bubbles inside the sealed pouch.